Xerrex/netConfigs/Scripts/VlanRouting1/readme_VR1.txt

-config are for router on a stick
+#config are for router on a stick
+#demo file:illustrations/VroutingRouter_stick.pkt

 vlan 13 billing
 172.16.0.32/27